linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 overlapping `Server`s from being created.

 {{< note >}}
-When a Server selects a port, all traffic to that port is then denied by default, regardless of the default policy.
-Thus, to authorize traffic to a port selected by a Server, you must create AuthorizationPolicies.
+When a Server resource is present, all traffic to the port on its pods will be denied (regardless of the default policy) unless explicitly authorized.
+Thus, Servers are typically paired with e.g. an AuthorizationPolicy that references the Server, or that reference an HTTPRoute that in turn references the Server.
 {{< /note >}}

 ### Server Spec